pydio/cells/tools/docker/README.md

 ![](https://images.microbadger.com/badges/image/pydio/cells.svg)

 As a convenience, we also provide pre-built Docker images of Pydio Cells that are hosted on the [Docker hub](https://hub.docker.com/r/pydio/cells).
-If you use Docker compose, [this](./docker-compose.yml) installs and starts a Pydio Cells instance with a self signed certificate on port 443.
+If you use Docker compose, the `docker-compose.yml` that is in this directory installs and starts a Pydio Cells instance with a self signed certificate on port 443.

 Thanks to the non-interractive installer, it is also possible to modify the configuration to also use: